lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

     lxqt-config-powermanagement

 from the command line.
-You can launch Power Management from the panel by right clicking on the battery icon and :menuselection:`Configure` button.
+You can launch Power Management from the panel by right clicking on the battery icon and select :menuselection:`Configure`.